SvenChmie/Form3-API-Guides/Guide_1_Send_Payment.md

 print(subscription.text)
 ```

-To subscribe to an event, create a subscription resource.
-To be notified through a webhook, choose `callback_transport` to be `http`.
-The parameter `callback_uri` needs to contain your ngrok URL.

-The attribute `record_type` contains the type of event you want to subscribe to.
-In this case, choose `payment_submissions`.

-A full list of event types is available in the [API documentation](http://draft-api-docs.form3.tech/?http#payment-events).

 To test the webhook, repeat the steps of creating a payment and a submission resource.
 Visit the RequestBin page to see the callbacks to your URL.
 If everything worked, the message body will contain `"status":"delivery_confirmed"`.

 ## Track a Resource a Resource using Audits